 We are all – trees, humans, insects,birds,bacteria – pluralities.
 Life is embodied network.
 These living networks are not places of omnibenevolent oneness.
 Instead they are where ecological and evolutionary tensions between cooperation and conflict are negotiated and resolved.’

-My current Artwork series, ‘A different kind of fire’ (2021), is inspired by Biologist Haskells statement and reflects on current scientific secondary research around increased temperatures, and its effect on oceans, coral reefs, forests, extreme floods, droughts and wildfires, mass internal and external migration influenced by these changes, and the use of single use plastic that is choking our environment.
+This series, ‘A different kind of fire’ (2021), is inspired by Biologist Haskells statement and reflects on current scientific secondary research around increased temperatures, and its effect on oceans, coral reefs, forests, extreme floods, droughts and wildfires, mass internal and external migration influenced by these changes, and the use of single use plastic that is choking our environment.

 We are living in the ‘Anthropocene’ age, where human activity dominates and tries to control nature, losing sight as field Ecologist Dr Stephen Woodley suggests…’We are part of nature and we do not exist without it..if Biodiversity disappears, so do people’